st01k/ddl-tools/README.md

 ### Test DDL files are located in static/assets

 ## NOTE:
-This app has not been tested on and will currently not work on Windows.
+This app has not been tested on and will not currently work on Windows.
+It may work on Mac.
+It was developed and tested on Linux.